gluster/infra-docs/index.rst

    * - Product
      - Owner
-   * - Gerrit
+   * - Gerrit (review.gluster.org)
-     - Gluster CI Engineer
+     - CI Engineer
-   * - Jenkins
+   * - Jenkins (build.gluster.org)
-     - Gluster CI Engineer
+     - CI Engineer
    * - Build Nodes
-     - Gluster CI Engineer
+     - CI Engineer
-   * - supercolony.gluster.org
+   * - Mailling lists
      - Sysadmin
-   * - webbuilder.gluster.org
-     - Sysadmin
-   * - munin.gluster.org
-     - Sysadmin
    * - download01.gluster.org
      - Sysadmin
-   * - freeipa01.gluster.org
+   * - Generic infrastructure
      - Sysadmin
-   * - syslog01.gluster.org
-     - Sysadmin
    * - Infra Security Issues
-     - Sysadmin and Gluster CI Engineer
+     - Sysadmin and CI Engineer

-**Note**: Nigel is only responsible for the Gerrit software and Jenkins software.
-The uptime, OS updates, and OS upgrades are all owned by the Sysadmin team.
+**Note**: CI Engineer is only responsible for the Gerrit software and Jenkins software.
+The uptime, OS updates, and OS upgrades are all owned by the Sysadmin.

 Who to Contact for What
 -----------------------